If you are offered an appointment you will be

 agencies to get them off the street and into sustainable

-If you are aware of someone rough sleeping please notify us
+If you are aware of someone sleeping rough please notify us

-using the link to the rough sleeper referral form.
+using the rough sleeper referral

 Severe Weather Emergency Provision (SWEP)